Hanabi-Live/hanabi-live/docs/FEATURES.md

 <br />

-## New Sounds
+## Sounds

-* The sound for reaching your turn is improved.
+* A sound is played each time a player takes an action.
-* There is a new sound whenever someone else performs an action.
+* A different sound is played when it reaches your turn.
 * There is a custom sound for a failed play.
 * There is a custom sound for a blind play.
 * There is a custom sound for multiple blind plays in a row (up to 4).
 * There is a custom sound for discarding a critical card.

 <br />

 ## Keyboard Shortcuts